Snapchat hit with EU probe into alleged failure to prevent child grooming, illegal goods sales

 It said the company's content moderation tools were ineffective in preventing the spread of information pointing users to the sale of illegal products such as drugs or age-restricted products such as vapes and alcohol.

-The Commission said it will take over Dutch regulators' investigation opened last September into the sales of vapes to children on Snapchat.
+The Commission said it will take over an investigation opened by Dutch regulators last September into the sales of vapes to children on Snapchat.

 Other areas of EU concern include Snapchat's self-declaration age assurance tool which regulators said is insufficient, its inadequate default account settings, and its mechanisms to allow users to report dark patterns in its design.